Automate the vehicle check-out / check-in process at vehicle transport and rental companies.

 Many fleet management companies suffer from the cost and inefficiencies of capturing and maintaining a mountain of printed vehicle condition documentation.
 Often the documentation is manually entered, often out of date, and unhelpful, wasting employee time and company resources.

-What's more, customers inherit having to prove damage was not caused during the time they rented the vehicle.
+What’s more, customers inherit having to prove the damage did not occur during the time they rented the vehicle.
 This process causes pain for employees and customers and is ripe for change.

 - Create a prototype that we can learn from and use to develop a MVP